Zoheb-Malik/BardieTS/README.md

   </a>
 </p>

-## bardie-ts
+## 📦 bardie-ts

 BardieTS is a multi-purpose package built with typescript that allows people to interact with the Google Bard API.
 It provides simple, fast and powerful features for AI interactions, including the ability to answer questions and recognise image input, **without needing to set your own cookie!**

-## Key Features
+## 🔑 Key Features

-- Answers question with AI assistance
+* 🤖 Answers question with AI assistance
-- Image recognition with descriptive responses
+* 🖼️ Image recognition with descriptive responses
-- Simple to integrate into to any app
+* 👨‍💻 Simple to integrate into to any app
-- Designed with broad compatibility in mind and works with all major module types, including (but not limited to) CommonJS, AMD, UMD, and ES6 modules
+* 🖋️ Designed with broad compatibility works with all major module types, including (but not limited to) CommonJS, AMD, UMD, and ES6

-# BardieTS Installation
+## 📂 BardieTS Installation

-### 📂 npm, pnpm, or yarn
+### npm, pnpm, OR yarn

 #### npm: